jnees/web-dev/README.md

 9. ## [REST API starter](https://github.com/jnees/web-dev-for-fun/tree/master/API-starter) (REST API implimentation)

 A basic REST API set-up using NODE.JS/Express/MongoDB which allows clients to perform CRUD operations via get/post/put/patch/delete requests.
 Currently configured for a DB containing just the title and body of articles, but could be easily adapated to other datasets.

-Includes endpoints for /articles and /articles/<specific_title>.
+Includes the following endpoints:
+ - **/articles** - (Get all articles, Delete all articles, or Post one article.)
+ - **/articles/<specific_title>**  - (From a specific article: Get article, Change part of article, Change entire article, or Delete Article)

  (NODE.JS/Express/MongoDB)

 8. ## [To Do List (Upgraded with MongoDB)](https://github.com/jnees/web-dev-for-fun/tree/master/todo-list-v2) - (Web App / MongoDB / Node.JS)